|The MGA With An Attitude

 Below we have larger than life pictures of a few of the available alternate valve seals, all of which grip onto the top end of the valve guide to seal around the valve stem.
 Almost any umbrella seal will seal as well when new.
 The Teflon ones will have less friction on the valve stem (which may not be very important to the operation of the engine).
 But the Teflon ones will also last much longer with less wear, especially with high operating temperatures (like my towing the trailer on the expressway) where rubber bits may suffer premature embrittlement.
 I have used several different types of valve seals.
 Looking at picture, refer to the numbers 1-4.

 Notice with the installed views below the increased gap in the bottom retention band as the seals are stretched over the valve guide.
-Also note that use of these seals requires removal of the original oil deflector.
+Also note that use of these seals requires removal of the original oil deflector, in which case you should also get the later model spring cap with larger pilot diameter to fit the ID of the inner valve spring.

 Early on I used some all-Teflon parts that would have almost infinite life under high temperature conditions.
 With not much experience I told the shop I wanted to use Teflon seals, and this is what they installed.
 See seal #1